stefan-hoeck/idris2-tutorial/src/Tutorial/Functions2.md

 Error: Can't find an implementation for Show (Either String ?a).
 ```

-Since we haven't learned about interfaces yet, you might not fully understand
+Idris is unable to find an implementation of `Show (Either String a)`
+without knowing what `a` actually is.
-the error message above.
-However, note the question mark in front of the
+Note the question mark in front of the
 type parameter: `?a`.
-This means, Idris could not figure out the
-value of the implicit argument from the other arguments.
-This
-is not always a problem, but here, Idris
-can't decide how to properly display the result using `show`
-without knowing the value of `?a`.
 If this happens, there are several ways to help the type checker.
 We could, for instance, pass a value for the implicit argument
 explicitly.
 Here's the syntax to do this: